pushkaragnihotri/pushkaragnihotri/README.md

 ## Hi there 👋🏽

-🖥 *I'm a Software Engineer Professional with 3+ years of Web, Chatbots & API development experience, working for startups. <br>
+🖥 *I'm a Software Engineer Professional with 6+ years of Web, Chatbots & API development experience, working for startups. <br>
-⚡ I like to code for fun in **JavaScript & Golang**. <br>
+⚡ I like to code for fun in **JavaScript, Python & Golang**. <br>
 🤌🏽 Over the years, I've acquired a particular set of skills that are a nightmare for bugs.
-They allow me to plan/deliver reliable scalable software & manage dev teams.*
+They allow me to plan/deliver reliable, scalable software & manage dev teams.*

 ## Tools & Technologies I have worked with :